-Hotel de la Poste: One of The Prettiest Hotels in Bouillon, Belgium
+Hotel de la Poste – Relais de Napoleon III: One of The Prettiest Hotels in Bouillon, Belgium

 Sometimes, things go differently as planned.
 When I planned to visit Bouillon, Belgium, I was dreaming of spending a weekend with long hikes in its forests and exploring its surroundings.
-Well, what was supposed to be an outdoor weekend trip to Belgium, quickly turned into a cozy, comfy weekend in one of the prettiest hotels in this quaint town: the Hotel de la Poste, Relais Napoleon III****.
+Well, what was supposed to be an outdoor weekend trip to Belgium, quickly turned into a cozy, comfy weekend in one of the prettiest hotels in this quaint town: the Hotel de la Poste – Relais de Napoleon III ****.

-You probably know that I have a strong FOMO (fear of missing out).
-Thus, when a place is able to calm me down and just lets me enjoy the present moment, it must have something special.
-Being special is the least you can say about the Hotel de la Poste**** in Bouillon which boasts 300 years of history, lulls you with a warm-hearted ambiance and top-notch food.
+You probably know that I have a strong “FOMO” (Fear Of Missing Out).
+Thus, when a place is able to calm me down and just let me enjoy the present moment, it must have something special!
+Being special is the least you can say about the Hotel de la Poste – Relais de Napoleon III **** (located in Bouillon that boasts 300 years of history) which lulls you with a warm-hearted ambiance, and top-notch food.

-Get ready for a feel-good weekend in one of the best hotels in Bouillon, Southern Belgium: the Hotel de la Poste, Relais Napoleon****.
+Get ready for a feel-good weekend in one of the best hotels in Bouillon, Southern Belgium: the Hotel de la Poste – Relais de Napoleon III ****.